ZaraKhan-git/traffic-sign-recognition/README.md

 ## 📦 How to Run

-Open the notebook in Google Colab or Jupyter and run all cells.
+Open `traffic_sign_recogition.ipynb` in Google Colab and run all cells.